 Minimally Invasive Knee Replacement – A Different Technique

 If you’ve been told you need a knee replacement, you are certainly not alone.
-Every year, more that 600,000 people undergo the procedure.
+Every year, more than 600,000 people undergo the procedure.

 Just as common as the surgery is the fear many patients experience.
 They worry about how difficult recovery will be and what the impact will be on their lifestyles and loved ones.
 Wanting to make recovery as smooth as possible, many people look to procedures that are less invasive that may lead to less pain and a quicker recovery.